Silenttttttt/ExProtocol/README.md

 # ExProtocol

 ExProtocol provides a comprehensive framework for establishing secure connections and exchanging data between nodes.
-It includes mechanisms for performing proof-of-work (PoW) challenges, establishing encrypted sessions, and transmitting data with integrity checks.
+It includes mechanisms for performing proof-of-work (PoW) challenges, establishing encrypted connections, and transmitting data with integrity checks.
 The protocol is designed to be extensible and adaptable to different use cases, making it suitable for a wide range of applications.

 ## Features